hildebra/Rarefaction/Readme.md

 # Installation
 To use rtk you can download the binary files under https://github.com/hildebra/Rarefaction/releases or compile from source.

-Fo the R package please see
+For the R package please see the [readme of rtk](r-package/rtk/Readme.md)

 ## Compile from source
 To build this software you will need to have a compiler for C++11 on your system.
 On a GNU/Linux system you usuallu have to install developer tools to do that.
 For Ubuntu this is explained here: https://help.ubuntu.com/community/InstallingCompilers